litterbox-sf-wdi-18/angular/readme.md

 ##Custom Filters

 We've been notified that there is a new set of Pokemon in an alternate universe consisting of arch-nemeses.
 Pikachu's arch nemesis is Uhcakip, while Snorlax's is Xalrons.
 Let's construct a table that displays all the arch-nemeses.

+Angular doesn't have a `reverse` filter, so let's create one.

 ```js
 app.filter('reverse', function() {